 \paragraph{Chain structure}

-In this section, we assume that $D_{13} = D_{31} = 0$, so that the network has a chain structure, as illustrated in \Cref{fig:three_patch_chain}.
+In this section, we assume that $d_{13} = d_{31} = 0$, so that the network has a chain structure, as illustrated in \Cref{fig:three_patch_chain}.

-When the patches have equal density-dependent mortality rates ($\mu_{2,i}=0.001$, $i = 1,2,3$), the persistent equilibrium of the wild insect population coincides with that for uniform dispersal (see \eqref{natural_equilibrium}).
-The SIT strategies are listed in \Cref{Table5} and \Cref{Table6}, page \pageref{Table6}, for the dispersal coefficients, $D_{ij}$, equal to $0.02$ and $0.01$, respectively.
-If releases are allowed in all three patches, in Patches $\{1,3\}$, or in Patch $2$ — cases that reflect the model symmetry —, the SIT strategy remains unchanged compared to the fully connected scenario.
-In the remaining configurations the strategy is altered and larger sterile insect releases are required.
+When the patches have equal density-dependent mortality rates ($\mu_{2,i}=0.001$, $i = 1,2,3$) and the dispersal is symmetric, the persistence equilibrium of the wild insect population coincides with that in the absence of dispersal (see \eqref{natural_equilibrium}).
+The SIT strategies are listed in \Cref{Table5} and \Cref{Table6}, page \pageref{Table6}, for the dispersal coefficients equal to $0.02$ and $0.01$, respectively.
+If releases are allowed in all three patches, in Patches $\{1,3\}$, or in Patch $2$---cases that reflect the model symmetry---the SIT strategy remains unchanged compared to the fully connected scenario (see \Cref{Table1} and \Cref{Table2}, page \pageref{Table2}).
+In the remaining configurations, the strategy is altered and larger releases are required.

 Notice that releasing in two patches, or in Patch 2 only, does not substantially affect the number of sterile insects to be released daily.
-However, in the case of releases in two patches, releasing in Patches $\{1,2\}$ or $\{2,3\}$ is not realistic as the release rate in Patches $1$ or $3$ is far too low.
-Only the releases in Patches $\{1,3\}$ are realistic.
+However, in the two-patch release case, only the releases in Patches $\{1,3\}$ are realistic.
 In particular, releasing in Patch 2 alone is nearly equivalent to releasing in Patches $\{1,2\}$ or $\{2,3\}$, since Patch 2 is directly connected to the two other patches.
-Therefore, when releases are allowed in Patch 2 and limited to at most two patches, the best strategy is to release only in Patch 2, avoiding the need to deploy teams in two patches.
+Given the limited gain achieved by releasing in two patches instead of one, it may be sufficient to adopt the slightly suboptimal strategy of releasing in Patch 2 only, thereby avoiding the need to deploy two teams in the field.